-- R220.7 A professional accountant who intends to rely on the work of other individuals, either internal or external to the employing organization, or other organizations shall exercise professional judgment to determine what steps to take, if any, in order to fulfill the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider in determining whether reliance on others is reasonable include: - The reputation and expertise of, and resources available to, the other individual or organization. - Whether the other individual is subject to applicable professional and ethics standards.
+- R220.7 A professional accountant who intends to rely on the work of others, either internal or external to the employing organization, shall exercise professional judgment to determine what steps to take, if any, in order to fulfill the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider in determining whether reliance on others is reasonable include: - The reputation and expertise of, and resources available to, the other individual or organization. - Whether the other individual is subject to applicable professional and ethics standards.